SeldonIO/seldon-core/doc/source/python/python_wrapping_docker.md

 CMD exec seldon-core-microservice $MODEL_NAME $API_TYPE --service-type $SERVICE_TYPE --persistence $PERSISTENCE
 ```

+For explanation of use of gunicorn see https://ironboundsoftware.com/blog/2016/06/27/faster-flask-need-gunicorn/

 ## Step 3 - Build your image
 Use ```docker build . -t $ORG/$MODEL_NAME:$TAG``` to create your Docker image from source code.
 A simple name can be used but convention is to use the ORG/IMAGE:TAG format.